 lonewolf is an ongoing nonlinear exploration and documentation of contemporary anxieties around ideas of surveillance, terrorism, and nationalism, and their relationship to the commons.

-Butt Pirates is an essay about the effects of geography and class structure on sexual identites.
+Butt Pirates is a semi-autobiographical essay about the effects of technology, geography, and class structure on sexual identites.

 linknyc.info was a guerilla video installation for LinkNYC kiosks.